 The green smoothie seems like the picture of weight loss — but Newgent warns that not all green smoothies are created equal.
 If the smoothie contains good carbs, protein and healthy fats, she says, then they absolutely can be helpful for weight management.

 So, how does one go about making a healthy green smoothie?
-A lot of it comes down to your taste preferences, but remember to stay away from adding foods loaded with sugar — like honey, maple syrup and processed nut butters.
+A lot of it comes down to your taste preferences, but remember to stay away from adding foods loaded with sugar — like honey and maple syrup.

 This green smoothie recipe follows Newgent's guidelines for a healthy recipe: Avocado for healthy and beneficial fats, a serving of chia seeds for plant-based protein and one-and-a-half cups of nutrient-dense kale.